nuthanc/angular_course/cmp-databinding-exercise/README.md

 * New Odd and Even Components should get created for every odd number and even number respectively
 * Output Odd - Number or Even - Number in the 2 Components
 * Style the element(e.g paragraph) holding your output text differently in both components

+### Author's solution

+* In tsconfig.json, set "noImplicitAny": false for interval(eventRef in my case) to not have any error if it is not initialized and "strictPropertyInitialization": false for @Input() number issue in Even component